hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 To account for this, I needed to thoroughly validate and process the model's output before using it.

+First, I thorougly **verified** that the response had the expected properties: keys were the expected ones, the values had the right types, the DOI looked like a DOI, etc. Otherwise, the step would fail.
+For this task, [Pydantic](https://pydantic.dev/) was an invaluable ally, allowing me to [define exactly](https://github.com/hclimente/nf-papers-please/blob/main/bin/common/models.py) what the LLM's response should look like, and validating it with a few lines of code.

-First, by examining failure cases by hand, I learnt which **preprocessing operations** might be needed often.
+Second, I moved **all deterministic behavior out of the LLM**.
+Rather than trying to get the model to get correctly follow the instructions 100% of the time, move as many pieces as possible outside of it.
+For instance, by examining failure cases by hand, I learnt which preprocessing operations might be needed often.
 A common case was removing the leading and trailing backticks, as shown above.
 Another common case was failing to produce a valid JSON, which led me to refine the prompt by being more explicit about the expected format.

-Second, I thorougly **verified** that the response had the expected properties: keys were the expected ones, the values had the right types, the DOI looked like a DOI, etc. Otherwise, the step would fail.
-For this task, [Pydantic](https://pydantic.dev/) was an invaluable ally, allowing me to [define exactly](https://github.com/hclimente/nf-papers-please/blob/main/bin/common/models.py) what the LLM's response should look like, and validating it with a few lines of code.
+Similarly, when prioritizing articles it would ignore my instructions and bump articles even when the scoring system didn't warrant it.
+It was more efficient to let the LLM simply compute the score, and let me threshold it after the fact.

 Third, the pipeline needs to be **robust to errors** caused by unexpected responses.
 In particular, LLM-powered steps are allowed to fail a few times before giving up.
 Furthermore, because API calls are precious, each step tries to salvage the parts of the batched-response that were valid, and only re-requests the invalid parts.
 But if the same input always produces the wrong answer, we will need to examine it by hand.